15 Important Product Metrics You Should Track

 • Messaging

-For example, you could A/B test different pricing and pay models and use the activation rate metric to measure each experiment’s success.
+For example, you could different pricing and pay models and use the activation rate metric to measure each experiment’s success.
 Similarly, you can track feature usage to see what features your average user finds useful compared to your power users and decide which features to prioritize in your next update.
 You could also measure your activation rate to understand if your onboarding flows are performing as well as you’d like.

 Why is choosing the right product metrics so challenging?